github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 </tr>
 </table>

-For more information, see "[Context and expression syntax for {{ site.data.variables.product.prodname_actions }}](/actions/reference/context-and-expression-syntax-for-github-actions)."
+For more information, see "[Context and expression syntax for {% data variables.product.prodname_actions %}](/actions/reference/context-and-expression-syntax-for-github-actions)."

 ### Dependencies between Jobs

-Both GitLab and {{ site.data.variables.product.prodname_actions }} allow you to set dependencies for a job.
+Both GitLab and {% data variables.product.prodname_actions %} allow you to set dependencies for a job.
 In both systems, jobs run in parallel by default, but job dependencies can be specified explicitly with the `needs` key.
 GitLab also has a concept of `stages`, where jobs in a stage run concurrently, but the next stage will kick in once all the jobs in the previous stage has completed.
 You can easily recreate this scenario in GitHub Actions with the `needs` keys.

 Below is an example of the syntax for each system.
 The workflows start with two jobs named `build_a` and `build_b`, and when these jobs complete, another job called `test_ab` will run.
 Finally, when this job complete, the job `deploy` will run.